iesl/score-paper-segmentation/README.md

 ./bin/score.sh <predicted-directory> <gold-directory> <predicted-file-encoding> <gold-file-encoding>
 ```

-The two directories must the following format.
-The two directories must files with the same base names (extensions are ignored) for the code to work properly.
+The two directories must have the following format.
+The two directories must have files with the same base names (extensions are ignored) for the code to work properly.
 E.g:

 ```
 <Pred>